 Can You Take Creatine While Pregnant?
 What Women Should Know

-During pregnancy, many women turn to supplements to help support their growing baby and body.
-Creatine may not be the first thing that comes to mind when you think about the best supplements for pregnant women, but one recent study claims that creatine may have surprising health benefits for babies and moms.
+During pregnancy, many women turn to supplements to support their growing baby and body.
+Creatine may not be the first supplement that comes to mind, but recent studies suggest it could offer surprising benefits for both moms and babies.

 Key Takeaways